technofocus-pte/m365cpltdeplextdepth/Instructions/Lab 06/Lab06.md

    **Copilot** start generating the content.
   	![](./media/image7.png)

-9. Copilot will comb through the reference document and start generating the content.
+8. Copilot will comb through the reference document and start generating the content.
    ![](./media/image8.png)

-10.You can rename the chat as per your requirement.
+9. You can rename the chat as per your requirement.
    ![](./media/image9.png)
    **Note**: Copilot chat name cannot be more than 30 characters.
    ![](./media/image10.png)